debugger-snjy/Hidden-Echo/notes.md

 ## Routing in NextJS
 - If we want to group our routes in one single group, then we should use the round brackets in the folder name.
 - That rounded folder name will not be considered as the route, it will be just to make the things organized.

+## Debouncing Concept
+- Debouncing is a programming technique used to limit the rate at which a function is executed.
+It ensures that a function is only called once after a certain period of time has elapsed since the last time it was called.

+- This is particularly useful for handling events that may be triggered multiple times in quick succession, such as user input, window resizing, or scrolling.

+- When dealing with events that can fire rapidly, like key presses, mouse movements, or window resizing, calling a function for every single event can lead to performance issues and unwanted behavior.

+- Debouncing helps by delaying the execution of the function until the rapid events stop firing for a specified period of time.

+### Common Use Cases for Debouncing
+1. Search Input Fields: When a user types in a search box, you might want to wait until they stop typing before making a network request to fetch search results.
+Debouncing the input prevents sending multiple unnecessary requests.

+2. Window Resize Events: When a user resizes the browser window, you might want to perform layout calculations or make adjustments.
+Debouncing the resize event handler ensures that these calculations only happen after the user has finished resizing.

+3. Form Validation: In forms with real-time validation, you might want to validate input fields after the user stops typing, rather than on every key press.

+### Hooks For Debouncing

+- We can use the Debouncing Hooks from the [usehooks-ts](https://usehooks-ts.com/) package
+- In that Library, there are many hooks that we can use for react/next js
+- For Debouncing, we have 2 Functions Currently
+    - `useDebounceCallback`
+    - useDebounceValue

+#### useDebounceCallback Hook

+- Custom hook that creates a debounced version of a callback function.

+- `useDebounceCallback` is used when you want to debounce a function (callback) that gets called frequently, like an event handler.
+- The purpose is to limit the rate at which a function is invoked, ensuring it only runs after a certain amount of time has passed since the last invocation.

+#### useDebounceValue Hook

+- `useDebounceValue` is used when you want to debounce the update of a state value.
+It returns a debounced version of a state value that only updates after a specified delay.
+- This is useful for controlling the update frequency of state values, particularly for optimizing performance or reducing the frequency of expensive operations like API calls.

+### Key Differences

+- Purpose:
+    - useDebounceCallback: Debounces a function (callback) invocation.
+    - useDebounceValue: Debounces the update of a state value.

+- Usage:

+    - useDebounceCallback: Useful for debouncing event handlers or any function calls.
+    - useDebounceValue: Useful for debouncing state values, often used with controlled components and effects.

+- API:

+    - useDebounceCallback: Takes a callback function and a delay as arguments, returns a debounced version of the callback.
+    - useDebounceValue: Takes a state value and a delay as arguments, returns a debounced version of the state value.

+**_NOTE : Choosing between the two depends on your specific use case: use useDebounceCallback to control how often a function runs, and use useDebounceValue to control how often a state value updates._**